 Anonymous

-Hi I work for BPO in Mumbai.
-I have some queries about leave policy governing the companies in Maharashtra.
-But my main query is which is the law that these corporate companies need to follow in Maharashtra?
-If a BPO which has a strength of more than 800 employees is to draft a policy governing the leaves for its employees, which rule book should it follow?
-Should it follow the FACTORIES ACT 1948 or MAHARASHTRA FACTORIES RULE 1963?
-Or is there any other law like corporates act or BPOs act which a BPO should adhere to while outlining its leave policy for the employees?
-Once I get a clarity on this I will be able to put forth some more questions which I have about the compensatory off policies of companies in Maharashtra.
+Hi, I work for a BPO in Mumbai.
+I have some queries about the leave policy governing companies in Maharashtra.
+My main query is which law these corporate companies need to follow in Maharashtra.
+If a BPO with a staff of over 800 employees is to draft a policy governing leaves for its employees, which rulebook should it follow?
+Should it adhere to the Factories Act 1948 or the Maharashtra Factories Rule 1963?
+Or are there other laws like the Companies Act or BPOs Act that a BPO should follow while outlining its leave policy?
+Once I get clarity on this, I will be able to ask more questions about the compensatory off policies of companies in Maharashtra.

 From India, Thane